Introduction

 Lifestyle Changes

-Taking short, scheduled naps when sufferers feel the sleepiest.
-Also, maintaining a regular sleep schedule is highly recommended.
+Taking short, scheduled naps when sufferers feel the sleepiest and maintaining a regular sleep schedule are highly recommended.

 Sufferers should avoid caffeine and alcohol before bed.
-Also, individuals should resist alcohol and caffeine for many hours before bedtime.
+Also, individuals should avoid alcohol and caffeine many hours before bedtime.
 Avoiding smoking, particularly at night-time, is recommended.

-Exercising for ~ 20 to 30 minutes per day, at least 6 or 7 hours before bedtime, also promotes quality sleep.
+Exercising for ~ 20 to 30 minutes daily, at least 6 or 7 hours before bedtime, also promotes quality sleep.

 Avoid extensive, heavy meals directly before bedtime.
 Also, eating near bedtime will make it more difficult to sleep.
 Sound familiar?
-They certainly are all common, but tried and true sleep hygiene habits we can all brush up on.
+These are certainly all common, tried-and-true sleep hygiene habits we can all brush up on.

 Conclusion

-Sufferers of narcolepsy will experience extreme sleepiness most of the time and, in difficult cases, will fall asleep involuntarily, and several times during the day as well.
+Sufferers of narcolepsy will experience extreme sleepiness most of the time and, in complex cases, will fall asleep involuntarily and several times during the day as well.

-Narcolepsy is a result of a brain malfunction called the hypothalamus.
+Narcolepsy is a result of a brain malfunction in the hypothalamus.

 Even mild narcolepsy cases can be successfully managed with frequent nap periods, while critical cases will require medication.